-Morning drive to the cosmopolitan capital city of Windhoek.
-Afternoon to explore.
+Drive to Namibia's cosmopolitan city of Windhoek.
+Free afternoon.

 Located in a basin between the Khomas Highlands and Eros Mountains, Windhoek's charm is its fusion of African and European cultures.
 With a cosmopolitan atmosphere, we drive from African bush into the heart of a Germanic colonial era.
 More of a town than a bustling capital city, Windhoek's friendly centre, makes for easy exploration.
 On arrival we have the opportunity to spend some time seeking out souvenirs, or to simply admire the city's Neo-Baroque cathedral spires and colonial architecture.
 We have dinner together at a local restaurant.
 Windhoek is a wonderful city break within this safari adventure.
-Approximate drive time: 4-5 hours
+Approximate drive time: 7 hours.